evgenyneu/Auk/README.md

 # Auk, an image slide show for iOS / Swift

-This is an iOS library that shows images in a scroll view with page indicator.
+This is an iOS library that shows images in a scroll view that can be scrolled by the user or automatically.

+* Displays page indicator.
-* Displays local and remote images.
+* Displays local images and downloads remote ones from the network.
 * Allows to specify placeholder and error images for remote sources.
-* Includes auto scrolling.
 * Supports image caching.

 <img src='https://raw.githubusercontent.com/evgenyneu/Auk/master/Graphics/Screenshots/auk_paged_image_scroller_ios.jpg' alt='Great Auks by John Gerrard Keulemans' width='382'>